This is Part 10 of my series on Puberty and Growth

 Researchers from the University of Minnesota looked at three aspects of adolescent eating/feeding to find which had the greatest effect on fruit and vegetable intake.
 Out of parent modeling, restriction and availability, availability of fruits and vegetables in the home had the greatest impact on fruit and vegetable intake in children.
 Simply having easy access to fruits and vegetables can be a powerful way to increase consumption without having to do or say a thing.

-4. Incorporate Project Based Learning
+4. Incorporate Project-Based Learning

 Teachers know that hands-on learning and projects are a great way to help children learn and stroke desire (#1).
 Research supports the idea that experiential or hands-on learning is an especially effective way to increase nutrition knowledge and a preference for a variety of food.
 This type of project-based learning typically involves meal planning, shopping, and cooking.

 A 2016 study examining the frequency of preparing food for the family found that adolescents who were more active in food preparation had better markers on diet quality.
-This agrees with other studies with kids at a variety of ages.
+This agrees with other studies with kids of a variety of ages.

 I know this can be tough for busy families and children can be resistant.
 But establishing routines, dedicating one night a week (or month) to being a kid cook night, and encouraging children to make what they like can get the ball rolling.
 Take advantage of services that do all the work for you (except the cooking part) like Raddish Kids and Kids Cook Real Food E-Course.